AmadeusW/writing-assistant/readme.md

 # Writing Assistant

-Writing Assistant improves the choice of words, structure of sentences, flow of paragraphs.
+[Writing Assistant](https://writing-assistant-3ns5.onrender.com/) improves the choice of words, structure of sentences and flow of paragraphs.

+_screenshot showing old version that worked entirely locally with LMStudio_
 <img width="992" height="688" alt="v0.1 demo" src="https://github.com/user-attachments/assets/ce6761b5-1ebe-4e30-8f25-cafd5cb27c75" />

 ## How to use it